Tennsoft/DOMI/README.md

 and click on `Merge Requests` in the left-hand navigation bar.
 Then, click `New Merge Request` in the main area.
 Select your branch in the drop-down box for `source branch`, and make sure `master` is selected for `target branch`.
-Click `compare branches and continue`, and so long as everything looks good, merge the two.
+Click `compare branches and continue`, and so long as everything looks good, submit the Merge Request, then open it and merge the two.

 Locally, switch back to `master` and sync the changes.
 ```